Reviewing Nuveen Municipal 2021 Target Term Fund (NHA)'s and Invesco Ltd. (NYSE:IVZ)'s results | New Business Observer

-Nuveen Municipal 2021 Target Term Fund (NYSE:NHA) and Invesco Ltd. (NYSE:IVZ) compete against each other in the Asset Management sector.
-We will contrast them and contrast their dividends, analyst recommendations, institutional ownership, profitability, risk, earnings and valuation.
+As Asset Management companies, Nuveen Municipal 2021 Target Term Fund (NYSE:NHA) and Invesco Ltd. (NYSE:IVZ) are our subject to contrast.
+And more specifically their risk, institutional ownership, analyst recommendations, profitability, dividends, earnings and valuation.

 Valuation and Earnings